-When I began thinking about what I wanted to write for this particular article, the first thing that came to mind were the words of the scriptures used in the Hallelujah Chorus by George Friedrich Handel assecond_coming_anderson_l written above.
+When I began thinking about what I wanted to write for this particular article, the first thing that came to mind were the words of the scriptures used in the Hallelujah Chorus by George Friedrich Handel as written above.
 If you would like to hear this beautiful chorus sung by the Mormon Tabernacle Choir, click here.

 We believe that the Millennium, the thousand years that Christ will reign upon the earth, will be very similar to life as we know it, with one great exception: there will be complete peace and evil will be banished.
 But what does this mean in the sense of King of Kings?